hannesvdvreken/hannesvdvreken.github.io/_posts/2016-02-24-airbnb-tricks.md

 # Book your own AirBnb place

-If you want to try AirBnb for one of your upcoming trips, get started [here](https://www.airbnb.com/c/hdevreken).
+If you want to try AirBnb for one of your upcoming trips, get [30 euro](https://www.airbnb.com/c/hdevreken) off of your first booking.

 That's it.
 Happy travelling!